Fiona-T/pension-pal/README.md

   * To handle creating, viewing, editing and deleting pensions by a registered user.
   * This app will use the Pension model described above to hold the pension information created by users
   * This app depends on the Jobs app, as it requires information from the Job model for creating/editing of a pension record and for viewing pension details
-  * This app will also use the PensionProvider model
+  * This app will also use the PensionProvider model.
+The Provider model is maintained via the Django admin site, by the website owner.

 ## Technology
 ---